Cat People (1982 film): Plot

 Paul visits Irena again and explains their shared werecat heritage, thus revealing himself as the escaped panther.
 Mating with a human transforms a werecat into a black panther, and only by killing a human can it regain human form.
 He tells her their parents were siblings because werecats are ancestrally incestuous and only mating between werecats prevents the transformation.
 Paul resumes his sexual advances, hoping Irena will accept their predicament, but she does not.
 Paul transforms, attacks Oliver, and is shot by Alice.
 Oliver conducts a necropsy on Paul.
 A green gas emanates from the surgical cut and a human arm and hand reach up from within the corpse.
 Before Oliver can document this, Paul's corpse melts into a pool of slime.

 As Irena's feline instincts gradually emerge, she stalks and nearly attacks Alice twice.
 She later sleeps with Oliver and transforms into a panther, but she flees, sparing his life, and is later trapped on a bridge by police.
 Oliver arrives in time to see her jump off the bridge.
 Realizing where she is headed, he confronts Irena at a secluded lake house.
 She has regained human form by killing the house's caretaker.
 Irena tells Oliver she did not kill him because she loves him, and begs him to kill her.
 When he refuses, she begs him to have sex with her again so she can transform and "be with [her] own kind".
 Oliver reluctantly agrees.
 He ties Irena naked to the bedposts by her arms and legs in preparation for when she changes into the panther.
 They then have sex one last time, as Irena begins to transform.

 Some time later, Oliver is again in a one-sided relationship with Alice.
 He stops at the cage holding the "recaptured panther" – Irena, now permanently trapped in her panther form.
 Reaching through the bars, Oliver hand-feeds and strokes the now-docile Irena's neck before she glances at him and roars.

 Themes

 Schrader has said, in relation to the erotic and horror aspects of Cat People, that the film "contains more skin than blood".
 He has described the film as being more about the mythical than the realistic.
-He has likened the relation between Oliver and Irena to Dante and Beatrice, putting the female on a pedestal.
+He has likened the relationship between Oliver and Irena to Dante and Beatrice, putting the female on a pedestal.